5G Financing: Unbundle services, say TRAI Chair – Dr R S Sharma

 Telecom experts and Telecom PSU officials gave their perspectives on the ‘Impact of 5G Technology: Issues, Challenges and Opportunities’ in a panel discussion moderated by Dr Yogesh Srivastav, Principal Director, PHD Chamber.

-Among those present at the summit included Ms Anita Praveen, IAS, Additional Secretary-Telecom, Department of Communications, Ministry of Communications, Mr Sarvesh Singh, Chairman & Managing Director, BBNL and Mr Alok Mukherjee, Co-Chairman, Telecom Committee, PHD Chamber, Mr. Bharat Bhatia, President, ITU APT India, Mr Tilak Raj Dua, Director General, TAIPA and Mr. Satya N Gupta, Chairman, India & BIMSTEC ASIA, Bluetown (India) Pvt.
+Among those present at the summit included Ms Anita Praveen, IAS, Additional Secretary-Telecom, Department of Communications, Ministry of Communications, Mr Sarvesh Singh, Chair & Managing Director, BBNL and Mr Alok Mukherjee, Co-Chair, Telecom Committee, PHD Chamber, Mr. Bharat Bhatia, President, ITU APT India, Mr Tilak Raj Dua, Director General, TAIPA and Mr. Satya N Gupta, Chair, India & BIMSTEC ASIA, Bluetown (India) Pvt.
 Ltd.

 PHD Chamber of Commerce and Industry